-This function will OAEP pad "inkey" of length inlen bytes then RSA encrypt it and store the ciphertext in "outkey" of length "outlen".
-The "lparam" and "lparamlen" are the same parameters you would pass to pkcs_1_oaep_encode().
+This function will OAEP pad "in" of length inlen bytes then RSA encrypt it and store the ciphertext in "out" of length "outlen".
+The "lparam" and "lparamlen" are the same parameters you would pass to pkcs_l_oaep_encode().

-This function will RSA decrypt "in" of length "inlen" then OAEP depad the resulting data and store it in "outkey" of length "outlen".
-The "lparam" and "lparamlen" are the same parameters you would pass to pkcs_1_oaep_decode().
+This function will RSA decrypt "in" of length "inlen" then OAEP depad the resulting data and store it in "out" of length "outlen".
+The "lparam" and "lparamlen" are the same parameters you would pass to pkcs_l_oaep_decode().